arthlmx814/graalvm-runtime-jre-images/README.md

 I use the ubuntu-based images because they are the most popular images and they are the smallest images that I can use for the glibc-based distributions. (like ubuntu, debian, centos, fedora, etc)

-If you know a (secured and official) smaller image that I can use as a base image, please let me know. (debian is higher than ubuntu, alpine is smaller but it is not glibc-based, scratch is the smallest but GraalVM requires glibc and other dependencies)
+If you know a (secured and official) smaller image that I can use as a base image, please let me know. (debian is higher than ubuntu, alpine is smaller but it is not glibc-based, scratch is the smallest but the binaries require glibc and other dependencies)

 ### Why not using alpine as based image?

-Like I said before, alpine is smaller than ubuntu but it is not glibc-based. (it uses musl as the standard C library) and, for now, the GraalVM binaries do not provide support for musl-based distributions.
+Like I said before, alpine is smaller than ubuntu but it is not glibc-based. (it uses musl as the standard C library) and, for now, the binaries do not provide support for musl-based distributions.

 I could use the "gcompat" package to provide glibc compatibility for alpine-based images, but I cannot be 100% sure that it will work as expected.

-### What frequency do you update the GraalVM JRE Docker images?
+### What frequency do you update the GraalVM Java JRE Docker images?

-I use a GitHub action to build the GraalVM JRE Docker images every day at 00:00 UTC. (if there is a new version of the GraalVM JDK available or if ubuntu updates the base image)
+I use a GitHub action to build the GraalVM Java JRE Docker images every day at 00:00 UTC. (if there is a new version of the GraalVM JDK available or if ubuntu updates the base image)

-This is to avoid any security issues that might be present in the GraalVM JDK or in the base image.
+This is to avoid any security issues that might be present in the JDK or in the base image.

-My GitHub action fetches automatically the latest version of the GraalVM JDK (17, 21 and 22) and builds them.
+My GitHub action fetches automatically the latest version of the GraalVM Java JDK (17, 21 and 22) and builds them.

-### Do you provide a "latest" tag for the GraalVM JRE Docker images?
+### Do you provide a "latest" tag for the GraalVM Java JRE Docker images?

 No, bacause there is no sense to use a "latest" tag with java versions.
 Even if the JVM is backward compatible, some applications might not work as expected with a newer version of the JVM.
-The "latest" is the major version of the JDK. (like 17, 21 or 22 in the case of GraalVM)
+The "latest" is the major version of the JDK. (like 17, 21 or 22 in the case of GraalVM Java)

-### What versions of GraalVM do you provide?
+### What versions of GraalVM Java do you provide?

-I provide the latest and long-term support (LTS) versions of GraalVM.
+I provide the latest and long-term support (LTS) versions of GraalVM Java.
 Today, the LTS versions are 17 and 21.
 The latest version is 22.

-I do not provide the early access (EA) versions of GraalVM because they are not recommended for production use.
+I do not provide the early access (EA) versions of GraalVM Java because they are not recommended for production use.

-Be warned that once a version of GraalVM reaches the end of its (free) support, I will no longer provide the GraalVM JRE images for that version but it will still be available in the GitHub repository (but will not receive any updates)
+Be warned that once a version of GraalVM Java reaches the end of its (free) support, I will no longer provide the GraalVM Java JRE images for that version but it will still be available in the DockerHub registry (but will not receive any updates)

-### How do you handle the security of the GraalVM JRE Docker images?
+### How do you handle the security of the GraalVM Java JRE Docker images?

-I use the official GraalVM binaries to build the GraalVM JRE Docker images and I use the official Ubuntu images as the base image.
+I use the official GraalVM Java binaries to build the GraalVM Java JRE Docker images and I use the official Ubuntu images as the base image.
 I do not provide extra security features in the images.
 In fact, I do not have the capability to provide security updates for the GraalVM binaries because I am not the maintainer of the GraalVM project.

 ### Do you provide JDK Docker images?

-No, because the official GraalVM JDK Docker images are available on the [Oracle Container Registry](https://container-registry.oracle.com/ords/ocr/ba/graalvm/jdk) and you can use them directly.
+No, because the official GraalVM Java JDK Docker images are available on the [Oracle Container Registry](https://container-registry.oracle.com/ords/ocr/ba/graalvm/jdk) and you can use them directly.

 ### Can I make suggestions?

 Of course!
-Feel free to open an issue if you have any suggestions or improvements that you would like to see in the GraalVM JRE Docker images.
+Feel free to open an issue if you have any suggestions or improvements that you would like to see in the GraalVM Java JRE Docker images.

 ## License